Photo by Markus Spiske on Unsplash

 Introduction: The Shopping Cycle Dilemma

-Step 1: Unveiling the Science Behind Impulse Buying
+Step 1: Understand the Science of Impulse Buying

-- Evaluate Purpose: Is this a need or a fleeting desire fulfilling an emotional need?
+• Evaluate Purpose: Is this meeting a real need, or is it filling an emotional gap?

 Step 3: Shop Like a Minimalist

-Make space for new additions by decluttering.
-A periodic review of possessions enables you to identify and release what no longer serves a purpose—creating physical and mental space for intentional purchases.
+Make space before adding more.
+A quick review of your current possessions helps you release what no longer serves you.
+Creating that physical and mental space makes every new purchase feel more intentional.

 Step 5: Celebrate the Joy of Buying Less